mvolkmann/blog/src/swift/SwiftFormat.md

 1. Type "SwiftFormat" in the the filter input on the right.
 1. In the row that begins with "SwiftFormat - Format File", double-click in the "Key" column.
-1. Type the desired keyboard shortcut (ex. option-f).
+1. Type the desired keyboard shortcut (ex. cmd-s).
+   Using cmd-s will format the file AND save it.
 1. If that keyboard shortcut is already in use, a message at the bottom of the dialog will describe the current mapping.
    Choose another keyboard shortcut to avoid disabling the current mapping.